Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Miami Heat in the NBA Playoffs on Monday, at 8:30 PM ET.

-Let's break down the prop bets available for Porter, using stats and trends to make good predictions.

 Michael Porter Jr. Prop Bets vs. the Heat